-The QCA's draft decision is to accept ACIL Allen's advice on this matter and its loss factor calculations (Table 10).
-We expect ACIL Allen will update the loss factors using AEMO's 2019-20 loss factors in its final report.
+The QCA's decision is to accept ACIL Allen's advice on this matter and its loss factor calculations (Table 10).

-4.4 Draft total energy cost allowances for 2019-20
+4.4 Total energy cost allowances for 2019-20

-Table 10 summarises the QCA's draft decision on energy cost allowances for each retail tariff for 2019-20.
-To be consistent with the UTP85, we propose to use the cost estimates of:
+Table 10 summarises the QCA's decision on energy cost allowances for each retail tariff for 2019-20.
+To be consistent with the UTP, we have decided to use the cost estimates of: